Research Knowledge Base

 - Evaluate units containing refrigerants to determine if refrigerant needs to be removed.
 Contact Environment, Health and Safety for assistance.

-- Identify and transfer to department official or next responsible party all laboratory notebooks, data, and other materials in which the university has a remaining interest.
-Consult and comply with the University policies on Data Stewardship and Tangible Research Property.
+- Identify and transfer to department official or next responsible party all laboratory notebooks, data, and other intangible materials in which the university has a remaining interest.
+Consult and comply with the University policy on Data Stewardship.

-- With respect to data or materials obtained or created in the course of human subjects research, ensure such data or materials are disposed of or preserved in a manner consistent with the requirements of the consent form or as otherwise directed by the Health Sciences or Education and Social/Behavioral Science IRBs.
-Contact the relevant IRB Office (ED/SBS IRB Office or Health Sciences IRBs Office) or Office Research Compliance, if further guidance is needed.
+- With respect to data or materials obtained or created in the course of human subjects research, ensure such data or materials are disposed of or preserved in a manner consistent with the requirements of the consent form or as otherwise directed by the Health Sciences and Minimal Risk Research IRBs.
+Any transfer of data to a new institution must be completed with IRB review and a data sharing agreement between UW and the new institution.
+Contact the IRB Office or RELIANT if further guidance is needed.

 - Identify any other confidential information in the lab, such as employment files and records of student activities, and ensure that any such records are maintained or disposed of properly.